-Good management, the proper values and a supportive culture lead to happy employees and satisfied clients.
+Good management, the proper values, and a supportive culture lead to happy employees and satisfied clients.
 The opposite is also true.

 What is the CRM company’s overriding business value?

-Is the CRM company a public firm whose stock is traded on one of the major stock exchanges, a venture capital-backed company or a closely-held company owned by the firm’s management?
+Is the CRM company a public firm whose stock is traded on one of the major stock exchanges, a venture capital-backed company, or a closely-held company owned by the firm’s management?

 The owners and the ownership structure of a CRM company determine the motivations and incentives of its senior management.
-And these motivations and incentives will reveal the overriding business value and culture that really prevails when decisions are made.
+And these motivations and incentives will reveal the overriding business value and culture that prevails when decisions are made.

-Let’s examine the three ownership structures and how they shape the motivations and determine the management incentives in a CRM company (or any other high technology company for that matter).
+Let’s examine the three ownership structures and how they shape the motivations and determine the management incentives in a CRM company (or any other high-technology company, for that matter).

 All companies lose some of their people to other opportunities.
-However, if the people leaving are consistently in the top tier of the CRM company’s staff, then watch out.
+However, if the people leaving are consistently in the top tier of the CRM company’s staff, watch out.
 This is a big red flag that something is wrong with the company culture.

-A related question to ask is how long have the senior managers and key people been with the CRM company?
+A related question to ask is how long the senior managers and key people have been with the CRM company.
 Management and staff longevity helps ensure a consistent and stable relationship between your organization and the CRM company.

 When you call a CRM company’s customer references, how satisfied are its clients?